 Wairarapa Rail, Historic Homes & Luxury Lodges

-Door to Door pickups, Flights, Transport, Accommodation All entries, Activities listed and Meals as listed (Breakfast, Morning Tea, Lunch, Dinner)
+Door to Door pickups, Flights, Transport, Accommodation All entries, Activities listed, and Meals as listed

-Pickups complete, our bus points the dial towards the south-east, we will make our way through to Palmerston North for a one-night stopover.
+Pickups complete, our bus points the dial towards the southeast, we will make our way through to Palmerston North for a one-night stopover.
 This wonderfully scenic route, covering the complete spectrum of classic New Zealand scenery.
-Late afternoon sees us arriving at the Copthorne Hotel Palmerston North time to put the bags away, maybe go for a stroll then meet for a social get together before dinner on site.
+There will be refreshment stops along the way.
+Late afternoon sees us arriving at the Palmerston North time to put the bags away, maybe go for a stroll, then meet for a social get together before dinner on site.

-Today we travel to the beautiful historic 1856 home of Brancepeth Station; we will meet with Ed Beetham enjoy a Garden Tour and talk about this grand homestead.
-After morning tea In the gardens, we then move onto another historic and equally prestigious residence of Te Parae.
-Designed and built in 1905 the Te Parae homestead is still owned and operated by fourth generation family members.
+Today we travel to the beautiful historic 1856 home of Brancepeth Station; we will meet with Ed Beetham, enjoy a Garden Tour and talk about this grand homestead.
+After morning tea in the gardens, we then move onto another historic and equally prestigious residence of Te Parae.
+Te Parae, designed and built-in 1905, is still owned and operated by fourth-generation family member Anna Williams.
 Extensive park-like gardens surround the 600sqm two storey home with a ten-acre lake forming a picturesque vista.
-Angela Irving (nee Williams) will be our host, as we take in a garden tour and talk finishing with a home cooked lunch.
-We then set sail back to our hotel
+Owner Angela Williams will be our host as we take in a garden tour and talk, finishing with a home-cooked lunch.
+We then set sail back to our hotel.

-This morning we head for Greytown and the fascinating Paua World we will have a tour of the factory and gain an insight into this thriving industry.
+This morning we head for Masterton, and we are in for a treat at the Woolshed, New Zealand's Museum of Sheep and Shearing!
+A hands-on heritage museum, there are two authentic old woolsheds trucked on from local farms plus a new gallery building full of sheep farm gear.
+You will learn the story of shearing and how it all began!
 We then make our way along the Western shores of Lake Wairarapa to the grand lodge Wharekauhau.
-Recognised as one of the world's exclusive retreats it is situated on a 5000-acre sheep station overlooking the spectacular Palliser Bay.
-Modelled on an Edwardian country mansion, the Lodge oozes warmth and character seldom found in a modern hotel.
+Known as one of the world's exclusive retreats and situated on a 5000-acre sheep station overlooking the spectacular Palliser Bay.
+Wharekauhau has been designed with an Edwardian country mansion in mind.
+The lodge oozes warmth and character seldom found in a modern hotel.
 The elegant design, sumptuous furnishings, exquisite tableware and outstanding cuisine all combine to satisfy the senses.
-In the Grand Hall, tremendous mullioned windows frame views of awe-inspiring beauty and massive fireplaces recapture the grandeur of yesteryear.
-We will enjoy morning tea on arrival, a lodge tour and a beautiful three-course lunch.
-After lunch, we take a scenic drive out to Ngawi and time permitting onto Palliser for a little Seal spotting.
+In the Grand Hall, tremendous, mullioned windows frame views of awe-inspiring beauty and massive fireplaces recapture the grandeur of yesteryear.
+A lodge tour and a beautiful three-course lunch await us.
+After lunch, we take a scenic drive out to Ngawi and onto Palliser for a bit of Seal spotting.

-After breakfast, we all meet at the reception and board our bus, taking the drive to Featherston at the foothills of the Rimutakas stopping in for a guided tour of the highly regarded Fell Locomotive Museum.
-We then head to the Featherston Railway Station and board the train for a ride through the plains before turning under the Rimutaka mountains to then remerge in the Hutt Valley, continuing onto Wellington.
-We will have lunch along the way before taking the flight home.
+After breakfast, we all meet at the reception and board our bus, taking the drive to Featherston at the foothills of the Rimutakas, stopping in for a guided tour of the highly regarded Fell Locomotive Museum.
+We then head to the Featherston Railway Station and board the train for a ride through the plains before turning under the Rimutaka mountains to remerge in the Hutt Valley, continuing onto Wellington.
+On arrival in Welly, we will stop at Te Papa where there is time for lunch and a quick look around before taking the flight home.